lohitkolluri/NLP2SQL/README.md

 Technologies used in the project:

-- **Streamlit**: For building the interactive web application.
+- **Streamlit**: Powers the interactive web application.
-- **Altair**: For creating data visualizations.
+- **Altair**: Renders dynamic and customizable data visualizations.
-- **Pandas**: For data manipulation.
+- **Pandas**: Provides robust data manipulation tools.
-- **SQLite & PostgreSQL**: For database support.
+- **SQLite & PostgreSQL**: Enables multi-database connectivity and support.
-- **Azure OpenAI**: For converting natural language to SQL queries.
+- **Azure OpenAI**: Translates natural language queries into SQL commands.
-- **Streamlit Extras**: Enhancing UI components like data explorer and chart containers.
+- **Streamlit Extras**: Enhances UI elements such as data exploration tables and chart containers.
-- **GPT-3.5 Turbo**: Language model used for query generation.
+- **GPT-3.5 Turbo**: Provides intelligent language processing for query generation.

 ## 🚀 Additional Features

-- **Custom CSS Styling**: Improved the interface aesthetics with custom CSS.
+- **Custom CSS Styling**: Enhances interface aesthetics and user experience with tailored CSS.
-- **Schema Explorer**: View database schema before query execution.
+- **Schema Explorer**: Displays the database schema to guide query formulation.
-- **Database File Upload**: Upload SQLite databases directly into the app for querying.
+- **Database File Upload**: Allows users to upload SQLite database files directly for querying.
-- **Collapsible Query History**: Re-run or review previous queries via a collapsible section.
+- **Collapsible Query History**: Saves query history in a collapsible section for easy access and re-running of queries.
-- **Summary Statistics**: Display summary statistics of query results.
+- **Summary Statistics**: Provides detailed numeric and categorical summaries for query results.
-- **Dynamic Query Generation**: Handles ambiguity in user input and provides detailed decision logs.
+- **Dynamic Query Generation**: Manages ambiguous queries effectively, with decision logs explaining interpretation paths.

 ## 📝 How It Works

-The application allows users to type natural language queries, which are then processed to generate SQL commands.
+The application processes natural language queries, converting them into SQL commands to interact with connected databases.
 Key functionalities include:

-- **Loading Database Schemas**: Automatically fetch and display schemas for selected tables.
+- **Loading Database Schemas**: Automatically retrieves and displays schemas, allowing users to select tables for querying.
-- **Query Generation and Validation**: Generate SQL queries while ensuring they are safe to execute.
+- **Query Generation and Validation**: Generates SQL queries with safety checks to prevent destructive commands.
-- **Data Visualization**: Create visual representations of query results using Altair.
+- **Data Visualization**: Creates rich visual representations of data with a range of chart options, powered by Altair.
-- **Exporting Results**: Download query results in various formats (CSV, Excel, JSON).
+- **Exporting Results**: Allows users to download query results in multiple formats (CSV, Excel, JSON).
-- **Interactive Elements**: Use Streamlit components for an interactive user experience.
+- **Interactive Elements**: Utilizes Streamlit components for a responsive and intuitive user experience.

-The application is designed to enhance data interaction by enabling users to explore and visualize their databases effortlessly.
+This application is designed to simplify data interaction, enabling users to explore and visualize their databases effortlessly.

 ## 🖼️ Diagram